DivergentClouds/expanse/spec.md

 specify consecutive values in an array, you may use range syntax.
 A range is specified by writing the first integer followed by two periods and then the second integer.
 If the first value is less than the second, then the range is increasing.
 If the first value is greater, then the range is decreasing.
 Ranges are inclusive of both ends.
-If an array is one of the values in the list, then the array is expanded out, as if it was a list of its components.
+If an array is one of the values in a list, then the array is expanded out, as if it was a list of its components.

 A string is an array of characters.
 Strings may be constructed by surrounding characters in double